President Obama's FOIA Memorandum and Attorney General Holder's FOIA Guidelines

 Some content linked to on this page may require a plug-in for Adobe Acrobat Reader

 Within the USPTO Web site you will find a wealth of public information available at your fingertips.
 If the information you are seeking is already publicly available somewhere on the USPTO Web site, you will be able to review it on-line or download it for future use.

 A great place to start is the USPTO Site Index., which links to recent publications and reference materials.

 The Freedom of Information Act (FOIA) is a federal statute which affords any person the right to obtain federal agency records, unless the records (or a part of the records) are protected from disclosure by any of the nine exemptions contained in the law.
 On October 2, 1996, President Clinton signed into law the Electronic Freedom of Information Act Amendments of 1996 (E-FOIA, for short).
-E-FOIA makes it possible for you to have electronic access to the USPTO FOIA Reading Room, offering such information as Final Agency Decisions and our most frequently requested FOIA documents.
+E-FOIA makes it possible for you to have electronic access to the USPTO FOIA Reading Room, offering such information as Final Agency Decisions.

 If you check all these resources for public information but you still don't see what you need, then you may consider filing a FOIA request.
 FOIA is a federal law which entitles you to any federal agency record as long as one of the FOIA exemptions does not apply.
 Only records within the USPTO's possession and control as of the date of receipt of a FOIA request will be searched.

 Is there a question about what the USPTO can or cannot do that you cannot find an answer for?
 Send questions about USPTO programs and services to the USPTO Contact Center (UCC).
 You can suggest USPTO webpages or material you would like featured on this section by E-mail to the firstname.lastname@example.org.
 While we cannot promise to accommodate all requests, your suggestions will be considered and may lead to other improvements on the website.